Mike Penberthy

 Michael Dunkin Penberthy (born November 29, 1974) is an American professional basketball coach and former player.
 A point guard from The Master's College (now The Master's University), Penberthy went undrafted in the 1997 NBA draft but played for the Los Angeles Lakers, winning an NBA championship in 2001.
 He later transitioned into coaching, serving as a shooting coach for the Denver Nuggets and an assistant coach for the Los Angeles Lakers.
-As of July 2025, he joined the Dallas Mavericks as an assistant coach under head coach Jason Kidd.

 Early life and college

 Born in Los Gatos, California, Penberthy graduated from Herbert Hoover High School at Fresno, California in 1993.
 He played college basketball for The Master's College in Santa Clarita, California, where he played with distinction, broke numerous school records (including most career points), was a two-time NAIA All-American, and was later a charter member of the college for the 2003–2004 season.
 He held the NAIA record for consecutive games with at least one three-pointer made, with 111, until it was broken in December 2005 by Brandon Cole of John Brown University.
 He graduated from The Master's College in 1997 with a B.A. degree in biblical studies.